henrygd/bigger-picture/readme.md

 Type: `Array` or `string`

-For native video and audio, an array of objects specifying a [`src`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/source#attr-src) and [`type`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/source#attr-type) (mime).
+For native video and audio, an array of objects specifying [`src`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/source#attr-src) (required) and [`type`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/source#attr-type) (optional).
 A string may be used if it is JSON parsable.
 Each object will create a `source` element, and all key / value pairs in the object will be added as attributes.

 <!-- prettier-ignore -->
 ```html